 Read any discussion about loudspeakers and you get the impression that distortion as a topic is eagerly avoided.
 If it is mentioned, it is done sotto voce, implicitly.
 For instance: “you can’t get good bass out of a small long-stroke driver.
 There’s no substitute for cone area when you want to move air”.
 Doesn’t sound like it is about distortion at all, does it?
 Let’s unpick the statement a bit: there is no substitute for cone area.
 Of course there is: displacement.
 If you want to move 100 cc of air, you could move a 500 cm2 cone by 2 mm or you can move a 200 cm2 cone by 5 mm.
 At the wavelengths we’re talking about, there’s no difference between the two.
 So if the bigger driver sounds better, it must be because it’s managing that 2 mm movement much more precisely than the smaller driver is managing its 5mm.
 And that is a statement about distortion.
-If we can crack the question why a short-stroke driver is more accurate over short strokes than a long-stroke one over long strokes, it should enable us to build a long-stroke driver that’s just as accurate as a long stroke one for the same acoustical output.
+If we can crack the question why a short-stroke driver is more accurate over short strokes than a long-stroke one over long strokes, it should enable us to build a long-stroke driver that’s just as accurate as a short stroke one for the same acoustical output.
 More accurate in fact, because once you understand the problem, there’s no reason why you couldn’t reduce distortion even further.
 This is what PURIFI set out to do.

 Identifying the Problem

 Loudspeaker drivers are coupled problems.
 They consist of a motor, a suspension and a diaphragm that interact with each other mechanically.
 All three parts cause distortion in different ways, and those distortion components add up in unexpected ways.
 A HD measurement done on a complete driver tends to show a complicated jumble of frequency and amplitude dependent distortion products.
 An IMD